What Does The Singing School cost?

 Singing School Traditions

-Our meal tickets with the ACU cafeteria do not begin until Sunday evening.
+Our meal tickets with the ACU cafeteria do not begin until Monday morning.
 If you come for the Worship Leaders’ Conference or come Saturday in time for supper, please join “the gang.”
 Friday night is traditionally the Harvest Moon Chinese buffet (1149 E N 10th St.) and Saturday night is Rosa’s Café & Tortilla Factory (1026 N Judge Ely Blvd.).
 The Singing School weekend usually coincides with a major Hollywood release, and many go as a group to the Premier Cinema 10 Theater.

 On Thursday afternoon, a whole-school picture is taken by James Tackett.
 This may influence your choice of clothing for Thursday.